higherkindness/mu-haskell/docs/docs/grpc.md

 ## Running the server with `mu-grpc`

-The combination of the declaration of a service API and a corresponding implementation as a `Server` may served directly using a concrete wire protocol.
+The combination of the declaration of a service API and a corresponding implementation as a `Server` may be served directly using a concrete wire protocol.
 One example is gRPC, provided by our sibling library `mu-grpc`.
 The following line starts a server at port `8080`, where the service can be found under the package name `helloworld`:

 ```haskell
 main = runGRpcApp 8080 "helloworld" quickstartServer